liquidinvestigations/cluster/Readme.md

 * <http://10.66.60.1:9990/grafana>

-In case of panic, `docker stop cluster` will make it all go away.
+In case of panic, `docker exec cluster ./cluster.py stop; stop cluster` will make it all go away.

 ## More documentation
 * Installation as a Docker container: